JavierGarciaUCLM/JavierGarciaUCLM.github.io/src/content/blog/en/SyntheticEmpathyGenerativeAI.md

 <p style="text-align: justify;">
 So, beyond whether it works, the important conversation is <strong>how</strong> and <strong>for what purpose</strong> it is integrated.
-In sensitive contexts — emotional crises, vulnerability, grief, isolation — a system that always validates, is always available, and always knows what to say can displace human support networks or create unrealistic expectations about relationships.
+In sensitive contexts such as emotional crises, vulnerability, grief, isolation... a system that always validates, is always available, and always knows what to say can displace human support networks or create unrealistic expectations about relationships.
 And if the design also prioritises retention (keeping the user engaged), empathy can become a vector of emotional pressure.